Finding the Best Correction Shoes for Bunions

 From corns and blisters to heel spurs and stone bruises, many foot ailments can hamper your step and make mobility uncomfortable (or even downright painful).
 And among the most common of those foot afflictions are bunions.

-Most bunions begin as minor conditions.
-When neglected, though, they can cause impaired foot mobility and persistent, recurring pain, and they may even require surgery to remedy.
+Most bunions begin as a minor foot condition.
+When neglected, though, they can cause impaired foot mobility and persistent, recurring pain, and they may even require bunion surgery to remedy.
 Fortunately, learning how to choose corrective footwear for bunions can avert discomfort and physical complications—and you needn’t sacrifice style to do so.

 If you’ve been at your wit’s end trying to find a pair of shoes that don’t aggravate your sensitive feet, you can breathe a sigh of relief.
-Below, we review how to soothe your feet by finding comfortable shoes for you and your bunions.
+Below, we review how to keep your feet pain free by finding comfortable shoes for you and your bunions.

 What Causes Bunions?